Food Safety, Knife Safety, and Grill Safety

 - Don't buy cans that are dented, leaking, or bulging.

-- When you buy new cooking utensils, clean them thoroughly before using them in order to remove any oil, grease, or metal shavings from the manufacturing process.
+- When you buy new grills, smokers, or cooking utensils, clean them thoroughly before using them in order to remove any oil, grease, or metal shavings from the manufacturing process.

 - When you get home, get cold products into the fridge right away.
-And listen to your wife when she tells you to quit leaving the door open.
+And quit leaving the door open.

 - FIFO means first in, first out.
 That means if you buy a slab of ribs on Monday, and then they go on sale on Wednesday so you buy another slab, cook the slab you bought on Monday first.
 FIFO also applies to canned foods and dry goods.
 Write the date of freezing on frozen food packages with an indelible marker.
 Put a date on leftovers too.
-In fact, dating everything is a good idea.
+In fact, date everything.

 - Flour and grains attract small insects and the fats in them can go rancid.
 Store them in airtight containers in the cool and dark.
-If you find moths in the pantry, you may have to throw everything out.
+If you find small moths in the pantry, you may have to throw everything in the pantry out because their eggs can be anywhere.
 These buggers are hard to get rid of once they show up.